 Even if you’ve got plenty of money, you’re probably short on time, but what if money could buy time?

 That’s what researchers from Harvard University, the University of British Columbia, and two institutes in the Netherlands were looking to find out in their recent study, published in the PNAS journal.
 They concluded that people who “buy themselves time” are more satisfied with life.
 Buying time means paying someone to knock things off your to-do list—like household chores, yard work, errands—freeing you to stress less and feel more positive.
 Specific activities people outsourced in the study were cooking, shopping, and general home maintenance.
 You could also budget for a meal delivery service, have a housekeeper even once a month, or pay for lawn care.
+(These 50 tiny changes will make you a happier person.)

 For the study, the researchers conducted surveys with over 6,000 people in four different countries.
 The surveys asked people if they regularly paid someone to complete daily tasks they found to be unpleasant and then how satisfied they were with their lives.
 What they found: People who regularly spent their money to save time—regardless of income, hours worked per week, number of children, or marital status—had overall higher life satisfaction.